massimocaprinali/cloud-foundry-public/nodejs-updates.md

    * The mqlight module that is used for the MQ Light service is not supported on v0.12.x

 * Various security vulnerabilities were resolved:
   * Fixed vulnerabilities in OpenSSL affecting IBM SDK for Node.js.
-More details are available in the [security bulletin](https://www.ibm.com/blogs/psirt/ibm-security-bulletin-vulnerabilities-in-openssl-affect-ibm-sdk-for-node-js-in-ibm-bluemix-cve-2015-0286-cve-2015-0287-cve-2015-0288-cve-2015-0289-cve-2015-0292-cve-2015-0293-cv/).
+More details are available in the [security bulletin](https://www.ibm.com/blogs/psirt/ibm-security-bulletin-vulnerabilities-in-openssl-affect-ibm-sdk-for-node-js-in-ibm-bluemix-cve-2015-0286-cve-2015-0287-cve-2015-0288-cve-2015-0289-cve-2015-0292-cve-2015-0293-cv/){: external}.
   * Fixed vulnerability in RC4 Stream Cipher affecting IBM SDK for Node.js.
-More details are available in the [security bulletin](https://www.ibm.com/blogs/psirt/ibm-security-bulletin-vulnerability-in-rc4-stream-cipher-affects-ibm-sdk-for-node-js-in-ibm-bluemix-cve-2015-2808/).
+More details are available in the [security bulletin](https://www.ibm.com/blogs/psirt/ibm-security-bulletin-vulnerability-in-rc4-stream-cipher-affects-ibm-sdk-for-node-js-in-ibm-bluemix-cve-2015-2808/){: external}.

 ##  April 2, 2015: Updated Node.js buildpack v1.15-20150331-2231